LeeTeng2001/better-glsl-plugin/README.md

 - Common error annotator like redefinition of the same variable
 - Includes standard library functions & variables
 - Formatter to make your code looks good and well indented
+- Macro like #include, #define and more (completion and highlighter)

 Currently, it has some known limitation 🥲: